Suboxone – An Objective Overview

 Fact: P.A.W.S.
 Is Real But Not As Bad As Many People Say It Is

 P.A.W.S.
-(Post Acute Withdrawal Syndrome) is a real syndrome that sometimes affects people coming off of ANY type of opiate but happens more frequently in people that have been on Suboxone for over a year or so.
-This may be due to the longer half-life or some other aspect of Suboxone’s chemical make-up and is one of my biggest beefs about people who have marketed and prescribed Suboxone.
-P.A.W.S. can happen and it does happen with regularity for people who have been on Suboxone for a long period of time.
+(Post Acute Withdrawal Syndrome) is a real syndrome that sometimes affects people coming off of ANY type of opiate but seems to happen more frequently in people that have been on Suboxone for over a year or so.
+This may be due to the longer half-life or some other aspect of Suboxone’s chemical make-up and is one of my biggest beefs about people who initially marketed and prescribed Suboxone.
+P.A.W.S. can happen and it does happen to people who have been on Suboxone for a long period of time.
 I have had many, many people here use Withdrawal-Ease for up to several months for their P.A.W.S. symptoms (which include, lethargy, insomnia, depression etc.).
-BUT, many of those people have told me that Withdrawal-Ease does help them a lot and eventually their symptoms do go away and they stop needing it.
+Many of those people have told me that Withdrawal-Ease does help them a lot and eventually their symptoms do go away (due to the body’s natural detox process) and they stop needing it.
 Bottom line: P.A.W.S. may feel like it lasts forever but I have not heard of anyone having it for more than a couple of months.
 Are there exceptions?
 Sure but in my experience, P.A.W.S. lasts about a month and then goes away for the majority of people.

 Fiction: Once You are On Suboxone for a Year or So, You Can Never Get Off

 Let me just say that there are many people in the addiction community that don’t have a very solid answer for this question.
 I’ve heard a lot of different theories and I will share them with you but here’s the deal: I’m not a doctor and I’m not YOUR doctor.
 So if you try any of this stuff, you do so at your own risk or more preferably with your prescribing physician so that he or she can monitor your progress.
-If you do not work with your doctor on this you could get hurt or die.
+If you do not work with your doctor on this you could harm yourself or even die.
+I’m could not be more serious about this.

 The “Standard of Care” for Suboxone detox is to slowly taper over a long period of time.
 When I say long I mean 6 months or possibly more.
 You and your doctor can figure out how to titrate your dose but the key here is to have a disciplined taper that does not cause withdrawal symptoms.
 I’ve heard of people even cutting their 2mg pills with razor blades to get to the lowest possible dose before finally quitting.
 This will give you an idea of the increments that you will be looking to titrate at as you detox.
 Your doctor can also prescribe some other medications if you have any symptoms but frankly I think Withdrawal-Ease does a better job.
-Approximately 25% of my customers are Suboxone patients and I have heard nothing but great things about their experiences with the product.
+Approximately 25% of my customers are Suboxone patients and I have heard great things about their experiences with the product.
 Of course I want you to try Withdrawal-Ease but I also think it’s the best way to detox and the best option for P.A.W.S. symptoms.
-All that your doctor is going to give you is a sedative anyways.
+Your doctor may give you some helpful medicine but a nutritional supplement is also a good idea.
 For now, I believe that this is still the best way to detox from Suboxone.

 Suboxone Detox Option#2 (Experimental): “Go back to What Brung Ya”